-- Top with liqueur soaked genoise disks and reeze overnight.
+- Top with liqueur soaked genoise disks and freeze overnight.

-- Prepare mirror glaze.
-In a small bowl place the gelatin and 1/4 cup (60ml) cold water and let swell for 5-10 minutes.
+- In a small bowl place the gelatin and 1/4 cup (60ml) cold water and let swell for 5-10 minutes.
 Place the chocolate in a bowl and set aside.

 - Place water, sugar and condensed milk in a saucepan.
 Bring it just to a boil and remove from heat.
 Stir in the bloomed gelatin until it is dissolved.

 - Pour the hot mixture over chocolate.
 Let sit for about 5 minutes until the chocolate is melted.
 Use an immersion blender and blend until smooth.
 Add vanilla extract and white food coloring.
 Sieve the glaze.
 Pour about ½ cup of glaze into a small bowl.
 Add orange food coloring and process to combine.
 Add orange glze to white glaze and stir slightly to create a marbled effect.
 Let the glaze cool to 90-95F (32-35C) before pouring over the frozen domes.